deshpandevikas/iOS-Applications/README.md

 # iOS-Applications
-This repository consists of applications developed in iOs
+This repository consists of applications developed in Swift 3